 In reality, there are many factors that we need to consider when delivering a compound of interest to a specific part of the body at a certain concentration.
 Its duration of exposure, the concentration at the site of absorption vs. within the bloodstream, the potential for toxic effects or side effects, immune responses, the list goes on.

 As such, there is not one single delivery system that serves every purpose.
-So it is a good idea to do research on different delivery systems for a pharmaceutical compound, based on the targeted site.
+Research on different delivery systems must be done for every medicinal chemistry project as part of lead optimization.

 The Blood-Brain Barrier

 One of the most challenging but rewarding targets to design a system for is indubitably the brain.
 The incidence of degenerative diseases in the brain increases with the age; as the world experiences greater life expectancy, this will be an important area of focus for therapeutics.

 But something stands between drug delivery systems and the brain, a certain structure called the blood-brain barrier (also known as BBB).
 This ‘barrier’ is actually a collective term for four main interfaces that separate the central nervous system and the peripheral nervous system, but for our purposes we are not going to discuss the anatomy in detail1,2.

 The blood-brain barrier is a semi-permeable layer that separates the blood vessels in the brain from the extracellular fluid, which is important as the brain is very specific as to what can enter; it only allows the passage of certain substances such as water, gases or lipid-soluble molecules3.
 Furthermore, high levels of glycoprotein transporters line the membrane of the BBB, ready to remove any foreign substances from inside.